 The highest priority of the City of Santa Clarita Youth Sports program is to protect our youth.
-All Youth Sports program volunteers (coaches, assistant coaches, or volunteer parents) are required to:
+All Youth Sports program volunteers (coaches, assistant coaches or volunteer parents) are required to:

-- 1. Complete a Volunteer Coach Application. - 2.
-Have a signed Code of Conduct on file with the Youth Sports Office for the upcoming season. - 3.
-Have a signed Disciplinary Sanctions form on file with the Youth Sports Office for the upcoming season. - 4.
-Pass a fingerprint screening and background check before assuming a volunteer role with a team. - 5.
-Wear a City issued Coaches shirt and Youth Sports Volunteer badge to games. - 6.
-Wear a City issued Youth Sports Volunteer badge to practices.
+- 1. Have a completed Volunteer Coach Application, Code of Conduct and Disciplinary Sanction Forms on file for the upcoming season. - 2.
+Pass a fingerprint screening and background check before assuming a volunteer role with a team. - 3.
+Wear a City issued, personalized badge to games and practices.

-Head Coaches are required to submit a list of team volunteers to the Youth Sports Office.
-Any person or volunteer without a City issued Youth Sports Volunteer badge is strictly prohibited from assisting with a team at practices or games.
+Head Coaches are required to submit a list of team volunteers to the Youth Sports office.
+Any person or volunteer without a City issued, personalized badge is strictly prohibited from assisting with a team at practices or games.
 Only volunteers with proper identification will be allowed in designated player/coach boxes or on the team bench during games.